 My aunt was an amazing person.
 She never met a stranger.
 She loved everyone.
-And, she was pro-life.
+She was also pro-life.
 She LOVED babies.
 She was one of the most precious people I have ever known.
 I watched her battle this terrible disease for 9 years.
-There were ups and downs…but she never gave up.
+There were highs and lows, but she never gave up.
 She fought, sometimes with hair, sometimes without.
 She lost her breasts.
 She had multiple surgeries.
 She was always hopeful.
 Every day was a gift.
 Her life was a gift.

 Now, I know there is lots of debate about the link between abortion and breast cancer.
-And to be honest, I am not convinced either way.
-I am not a scientist, but I love research.
-I know that for every study that shows a link, I can find one or two that shows there is no link.
+Honestly, I’m not convinced either way.
+I’m not a scientist, but I love research.
+I know that for every study that shows a link, I’m able to find one or two that shows there’s no link.
 I just can’t simply prove that to be fact.

 NO PLANNED PARENTHOOD ON THE PLANET PROVIDES MAMMOGRAM SERVICES.

 Komen contributes in a very large way to the murder of over 320,000 babies each year.
 Those pink ribbons don’t seem so cute anymore.
 Komen pays big bucks to make the “pink ribbon” theirs.
 You may think the pink ribbon stands for breast cancer awareness.
-That’s not what Komen thinks…they believe they own it…and they pay for it.
+That’s not what Komen seems to think.
+They believe they own it, and they pay for it.

 I hear people say, “Well, until breast cancer has affected your family, don’t tell me not to support Komen.”
 Well, it has affected my family.
 It has affected us greatly.
 I still stand against Komen.

 Let me be very clear.
 My aunt valued life very much, but she did not value her life more than the life of any child.
 She would have given up her life to know that a baby would be saved.
 For those that continue to support Komen because this disease has affected you or someone you love, this is what you are saying, that you are willing to sacrifice the lives of the unborn for your own.